Rebound effect: Antidepressants

 Many antidepressants, including SSRIs, can cause rebound depression, panic attacks, anxiety, and insomnia when discontinued.

+Antihistamines

+Many antihistamines, both first and second, can cause rebound pruritus, urticaria, allergic symptoms, and insomnia when discontinued.
+Examples of these medications include cetirizine, levocetirizine, and diphenhydramine.

 Antipsychotics

 Sudden and severe emergence or re-emergence of psychosis may appear when antipsychotics are switched or discontinued too rapidly.